-Burnout, feeling extra tired in your daily life, is real and shouldn’t be ignored; it can cause depression, physical problems, and hurt your productivity at work.
+You shouldn't ignore burnout, the real feeling of being overwhelmed and extra tired.
+It can cause depression, physical problems, and hurt your productivity at work.

 Burnout is more than feeling extra tired after a busy period in your life.
-Sometimes called “vital exhaustion” by doctors, burnout is a state of physical, mental, and emotional exhaustion from too much to do and excessive stress.
+Sometimes what doctors call “vital exhaustion,” burnout is a state of physical, mental, and emotional exhaustion from having too much to do and excessive stress.

-Unfortunately, if you don’t learn how to recover from burnout, the odds are you’ll feel even worse over time.
-Dozens of studies have linked burnout to an increased risk of heart disease and heart attack, muscle aches and pains, type 2 diabetes, depression, anxiety, and sleep disorders, the American Psychological Association points out.
+If you don’t learn how to recover from burnout, odds are you’ll feel even worse over time.
+Dozens of studies have linked burnout to an increased risk of heart disease and heart attacks, muscle aches and pains, type 2 diabetes, depression, anxiety, and sleep disorders, the American Psychological Association points out.

-When your job is the main cause of your burnout, it’s time to take a serious assessment of your work situation and see if it’s time to look for another position — or to find a way you can make your current job less stressful.
+When your job is your main cause of burnout, take a serious assessment of your work situation to see if it’s time to look for another position — or to find a way you can make your current job less stressful.
 If you feel your job isn’t a good match for your personality and talents, set up a meeting with your manager to discuss potential opportunities in other areas of the organization.

 One study found a lack of control and flexibility in jobs often contributes to burnout.
-University of Minnesota sociologist Phyllis Moen, PhD, and Erin L. Kelly, PhD, professor of work and organization studies at the MIT Sloan School of Management, looked at a work flexibility program that included shifting work schedules to allow some employees to work from home.
-The results showed the workers who had more flexible work schedules reduced their level of burnout and also increased their job satisfaction and productivity.
+Sociologist Phyllis Moen, PhD, and Erin L. Kelly, PhD, looked at a work flexibility program that included shifting work schedules to allow some employees to work from home.
+The results showed the workers who had more flexible work schedules reduced their level of burnout and increased their job satisfaction and productivity.

 “Crucially, these workers are also more efficient and more productive on the job.
 In other words, workplace flexibility is beneficial — not detrimental — to organizations," Moen said.

 When faced with the physical and mental exhaustion of burnout, some people use excessive caffeine, alcohol, and both prescription and recreational drugs to cope.
-If you are having problems with substance abuse, or with other health or emotional symptoms, talk to your doctor or a counselor and get professional help about how to recover from burnout.
+If you are having problems with substance abuse, or with other health or emotional symptoms, talk to your doctor or a counselor about how to recover from burnout.

 Janet O’Dell, RN